rOpenGov/helsinki/vignettes/helsinki_tutorial.md

 ```

-More examples to be added.
+The implementation will be updated and more examples will be added in the near future.

 ## <a name="economy"></a> Economic data